JavierElecDev/JavierElecDev/README.md

 <h2><b>About Me</b></h2>

-* 😄I am part of the IT Management and FDL Development team.
+* 😄I am part of the IT Management and FDLT Development team.
 * 🤔I am currently learning about Apex Oracle and UX/UI.
-* 🌱I enjoy working on projects that involve electronics and sensors.
+* 🌱I enjoy working on projects that involve electronics and sensors or management platforms of information.
 * 💬I primarily focus on deployment for GNU/Linux servers (it's my favorite OS).
-* 🤔I use microcontrollers, Raspberry PI, Arduino, and more.
+* 🤔I like use microcontrollers, Raspberry PI, Arduino, and other platforms to create interesting things.
-* 🤔I develop mobile applications and use Odoo packages.
+* 🤔I develop mobile applications and practice with Odoo packages.

 <p style="font-size: 30px;"><b>A glimpse of what I typically do and what I am learning:</b></p>